114bft68/simple-calculator-html-js-css-/README.md

-a simple calculator without parentheses and other important shits 🤓<br>
+a simple calculator without parentheses and other important stuff 🤓\
-<span style='color:red;'>the website is mobile-unfriendly, don't visit it if you're currently using a mobile device</span><br>
+the website is mobile-unfriendly, don't visit it if you're currently using a mobile device\
 => https://114bft68.github.io/simple-calculator-with-html-js-css/

+**the design is unbelievablely bad as I created it as an exercise, not a project**